input-output-hk/partner-chains-smart-contracts/docs/DistributedSet.md

 there is at most 1 `DsKeyPolicy` sitting at that UTxO.

 _Proof._ Consider the first instance `DsKeyPolicy` is minted.
-This means that the former case must have succeeded, which means that `DsConfPolicy` must be minted.
-Indeed, `DsConfPolicy` is a oneshot token, so the former case can only occur at most once.
+This means that the latter case must have succeeded, which means that `DsConfPolicy` must be minted.
+Indeed, `DsConfPolicy` is a oneshot token, so the latter case can only occur at most once.
 But in which case, this means that the `DsKeyPolicy` must be paid to `DsConfValidator`.

-As for the latter case and the "moreover" claim, the correctness depends on `DsInsertValidator` which we will see maintains the invariant that `DsKeyPolicy` will always be sitting at a `DsInsertValidator` UTxO.
+As for the former case and the "moreover" claim, the correctness depends on `DsInsertValidator` which we will see maintains the invariant that `DsKeyPolicy` will always be sitting at a `DsInsertValidator` UTxO.
 QED.